Builtins

 where:

-is a value of a struct type.field_name
+some_structis a value of a struct type.field_nameis a string.

 Example¶